lmkr1409/AI/Python/Pandas/pandas_basics.md

 </table>
 </div>

-**Note**: While creating dataframe using dictionary, the keys of dictionary will be column name by default.
+**Note**: While creating DataFrame using dictionary, the keys of dictionary will be column name by default.
 We can also provide column name explicitly using column parameter.

 **Method 5**: Creating DataFrame from `list of dicts`
 ```python